safeblock-dev/exchange-sdk/README.md

 ### Extensions Load Order

-The order in which extensions are initialized is determined by their index in the extension array. of the extensions array.
+The order in which extensions are initialized is determined by their index in the extension array.

-It is strongly recommended to add critical extensions such as `TokensListExtension` and `PriceStoreExtension` to the array first critical extensions, such as `TokensListExtension` and `PriceStoreExtension`, and only then other custom extensions, so that when attempts are made to declare overlapping events or extensions. declaring overlapping events or extensions with identical names will disable the invalid extensions rather than the critical ones. invalid extensions, not critical ones.
+It is strongly recommended to add critical extensions such as `TokensListExtension` and `PriceStoreExtension` to the array first and only then other custom extensions, so when attempts are made to declare overlapping events or initialize extensions with identical names, the invalid extensions will be disabled rather than the critical ones.

 ## Testing